SAP-samples/teched2025-IN162/exercises/ex2/README.md

       > Note: The system login screen may not appear if you are already authenticated, as other systems connected to the same SAP Identity Authentication Service (IAS) tenant can trigger automatic login.

-      If the login page appears, log on using the user ID and password provided by the instructors.
+      If the login page appears, log in using the user ID and password provided by the instructors.

   	   <img src="./images/ex21-1.png" alt="Pic 21-1" width=40% height=40%>

-2. Each participant has been assigned a resource group according to the assigned participant number.
+2. Each participant has been assigned a resource group according to her assigned participant number.
    <br>Verify that the resource group <b>IN162-0**</b> *(replace ** with the participant number that is assigned to you)* is visible in the SAP AI Launchpad.
-   <br>Select the available resource group to enable the menu items in the left pane: **Generative AI Hub**, **SAP AI Core Administration** and **ML Operations**.
+   <br>Select the available resource group to enable the menu items in the left pane: **Generative AI Hub**, **SAP AI Core Administration**, and **ML Operations**.

    ![Pic 21-2](./images/ex21-2.png)

    > **Note**: Participants with the following numbers — `IN162-062`, `IN162-065`, `IN162-070`, `IN162-076`, `IN162-086`, `IN162-088`, or `IN162-093` — will be assigned to a different resource group.
 This is intentional.
    >
-   > Other than these, if your resource group is missing, please contact the instructor.
+   > Other than these, if your resource group is missing, please get in touch with the instructor.

 3. From the left menu, select **ML Operations -> Configuration**, and then click **Create** button.